mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 > "You took a chance.
 You did something great.
 You were wrong, but it was still great.
 You should feel great that it was great.
 You should feel like crap that it was wrong. [...]
 I think that what you do and what I do matters." - Dr. Gregory House

 You must take your ideas beyond the confines of your own mind and expose them to the harsh light of reality.
 Test them, challenge them, let them clash with the ideas of others.
 This is the crucible in which true knowledge is forged.
 Do not shrink from criticism or fear contradiction; embrace these as opportunities to refine your thoughts and strengthen your convictions.
 Reality is the ultimate arbiter of truth.
 If you find that your ideas withstand the rigorous tests of practical application and objective scrutiny, then you have earned the right to call them truths.
 Act on your ideas, for in action, they are either proven or dispelled.
 Stand firm in your pursuit of knowledge and never cower before the unknown; the world awaits the imprint of your reasoned, tested convictions.

+## TL;DR

+This article presents a systematic procedure for reading critically.
+You can be confident you've properly applied the procedure if your answer to all the questions below is "Yes":

+1. **Did you understand the author's main thesis and all of the arguments?** Yes or No.
+2. **Did you deobfuscate the text and cross-examine all of the claims?** Yes or No.
+3. **Did you build Libraries of Ideas, Criticisms and Refutations?** Yes or No.
+4. **Did you decisively refute some of the author's ideas?** Yes or No.
+5. **Did you accept the merit of some of ideas put forth by the author?** Yes or No.
+6. **Did you fix problems and/or improve some of the author's ideas?** Yes or No.

 ## References